Introduction: Love’s Legacy in a Fractured Multiverse

 While Iron Man and Wanda dominate narratives, quieter love stories shape the universe’s fabric.

-#A. Valkyrie and Her Lost Sisters (Thor: Ragnarok)
+# A. Valkyrie and Her Lost Sisters (Thor: Ragnarok)

 – Valkyrie’s survivor’s guilt over her fallen warrior-sisters drives her redemption.
-Her eventual role as King of New Asgard is a tribute to their memory.
+Her eventual role as king of New Asgard is a tribute to their memory.

 > *“They’re all gone.
 Every Valkyrie… except me.”